 Most foreclosure defense attorneys structure their fee agreements with homeowners in one of three ways:

-With this fee arrangement, the lawyer generally collects an initial retainer (an advance payment to the attorney before he or she starts to work on your case) of several thousand dollars.
-The retainer amount and hourly rate varies widely, depending on the attorney's experience and the customary rates in the area.
+With this fee arrangement, the lawyer generally collects an initial retainer of several thousand dollars—an advance payment to the attorney before starting to work on your case.
+The retainer amount and hourly rate vary widely, depending on the attorney's experience and the standard rates in the area.

-Pros and cons.
-The benefit to paying a flat fee is that you know ahead of time exactly what the total cost of your foreclosure defense will be.
-Whether it takes five months or two years to dismiss the foreclosure (or for the lender to complete the foreclosure), you know that this is all you'll pay.
+The benefit of paying a flat fee is that you know the total cost of your foreclosure defense ahead of time.
+Whether it takes five months or two years to dismiss the foreclosure or for the lender to complete the process, you know that this is all you'll pay.

-Pros and Cons.
-The benefit to paying a monthly fee is that you know exactly what your attorney will cost each month without variation.
-Also, the attorney has an incentive to keep you in the property for as long as possible (if that's your goal).
+The benefit of paying a monthly fee is knowing what your attorney will cost each month without variation.
+Also, the attorney is incentivized to keep you in the property for as long as possible (if that's your goal).

-When the recent financial crisis occurred, it became difficult for many people, including attorneys, to find work.
-As a result, many attorneys became foreclosure defense "experts" overnight marketing their services to homeowners in distress.
+When the foreclosure crisis occurred, it became difficult for many people, including attorneys, to find work.
+As a result, many attorneys became foreclosure defense "experts" overnight, marketing their services to distressed homeowners.
 In some cases, the fees that attorneys charge for services related to foreclosure aren't reasonable.